pwrtelegram/pwrtelegram/README.md

   * error_code => 202

-  * description => Your file is being downloaded.
+  * description => Your file is currently being downloaded.
 Please try again later.

 You can repeat the request until you get the File object.

- * sendDocument, sendPhoto, sendVideo, sendAudio, sendVoice, sendSticker requests.
+### sendDocument, sendPhoto, sendVideo, sendAudio, sendVoice, sendSticker requests.

 All of the above requests will be processed using the PWRTelegram API.